coverclock/com-diag-codex/README.md

     Codex/src/codex.h

 and is intended for use by the Codex implementation itself and by library installers and maintainers.
-It is only visible to translation units compiled with access to the Codex source code.
+It is typically only visible to translation units compiled with access to the Codex source code.
 It could, for example, be included using a statement like

     #include "../src/codex.h"